 Program overview

-The Project Management – Environmental (PME) program is a comprehensive eight-month graduate certificate designed to equip students with the essential skills needed for careers in project development and management within the environmental and civil engineering sectors.
-This program covers a wide range of project management aspects, including the competitive bid process, scheduling, risk management, and project closure.
+The Project Management – Environmental (PME) program is an eight-month graduate certificate designed to equip students with the essential skills needed for careers in project development and management within the environmental and civil engineering sectors.
+This program covers a comprehensive range of project management aspects, including the competitive bid process, scheduling, risk management, and project closure.
 Students will also benefit from valuable industry experience during the second semester, guided by a mentor, ensuring they are well-prepared for the workforce.

 Program structure

-The Project Management – Environmental program is structured to provide a flexible learning experience over a duration of 2 semesters (8 months).
+The Project Management – Environmental program is structured to provide a robust educational experience over a duration of 2 semesters (8 months).
+The program is offered in a flexible delivery format, allowing students to choose between in-person classes or online learning.
 Key features of the program structure include:

-This structure is designed to accommodate various learning preferences while ensuring that students gain practical skills and knowledge relevant to their future careers.
+This structure is designed to accommodate various learning styles while ensuring that students receive a comprehensive education in project management.

 Featured Experiences